lajennylove/lando-generator/README.md

     └── index.php       # WordPress entry point
 ```

-**Note**: SSH keys are used directly from the central location (`/Users/lajennylove/code/projects/lando-generator/setup/`) and are not copied to individual projects, avoiding duplication and security issues.
+**Note**: SSH keys are used directly from the central location and are not copied to individual projects, avoiding duplication and security issues.
+The script automatically detects the correct path regardless of where you install the lando-generator project.

 ## 📁 Project Structure